Karen Cardozo, Executive Director of Career Development

 Education: B.A. in mass communications with concentration in public relations, Clark Atlanta University; Master of Liberal Studies (M.A.L.S.), Hollins University

 Career Pivots: I started in hospitality public relations and marketing and was promoted into property management.
 I obtained my state certification as a massage therapist before moving to Bermuda to work in hospitality management.
 I worked as a human resource coordinator before joining the student affairs team at Hollins in 2016.
 I pivoted into my new role at the Career Center in fall 2018, where I organize and publicize events including the HireHollins Employer-Talent Showcase, and manage a squad of Career Connectors (peer mentors).
-At Hollins, I am also a co-advisor for the Black Student Alliance (BSA) as well as a member of the Inclusivity and Diversity Advisory Council (IDAC) and the Sustained Dialogue leadership team.
+At Hollins, I am also a co-advisor for the Black Student Alliance (BSA).

 Key Values: loyalty, discernment, empathy, principled